Bias in the introduction of variation: Evolution by mutation pressure

-Thus, the theory of evolution by mutation pressure— population transformation by mass mutational conversion— is quite different from the theory of evolutionary biases due to biases in the introduction process, e.g., only the former depends on high mutation rates unopposed by selection.
+Thus, the theory of mutation pressure and the theory of arrival biases both depict ways for the process of mutation to be an important influence, but they focus on different modes of causation: influencing either the fixation process (mutation pressure) or the introduction process (arrival bias).
+The effectiveness of mutational tendencies via these two modes is completely different, e.g., only the mutation pressure theory relies on high mutation rates unopposed by selection.

-In general, mutation is often assigned a dual role as a pressure and as a source of novelty.
-In the theory of causation prevalent in the late 20th century, the first aspect, mutation pressure, is treated formally as an evolutionary cause and contrasted in power with selection and drift as if all of the forces are acting in parallel to shift frequencies, and the second aspect (source of novelty) is treated as a kind of background condition that happens before evolution gets started.
-By contrast, in the theory of introduction biases, the novelty-introducing role of mutation is foregrounded as a causal process, and the frequency-shifting pressure is generally ignored as being quantitatively unimportant.

 Evolution along genetic lines of least resistance

 Evolutionary quantitative genetics, the body of theory that focuses on highly polygenic quantitative traits, makes a particular prediction about mutational effects that has some empirical support.
 In the standard theory for a set of quantitative traits, the standing variation is represented by a $G$ matrix of variances and covariances, which depends (in a complex way) on mutational input represented by an $M$ matrix.
 Phenotypic divergence will tend to be aligned (in phenotype space) with the dimension of greatest variation, $g_{max}$, and this predicted effect of standing variation has been seen repeatedly.
 This effect (explained more fully in Developmental bias) is called adaptation "along genetic lines of least resistance" and could be re-stated (with variation in a positive role) as adaptation along lines of maximal variational fuel.
 When divergence also aligns with $M$, this suggests that mutational variability shapes divergence, but this circumstantial correlation has other interpretations and is not taken as dispositive evidence.

 The use of mutation bias in the sense of an asymmetric effect on trait means is not part of the standard framework.
 When mutation bias is included in models of a single quantitative trait under stabilizing selection, the result is a small displacement from the optimal value.

 Thus, models in evolutionary quantitative genetics are focusing on a different kind of problem, so that there is no simple translation between (for instance) effects of $M$ and effects of biases in introduction.